segmentstream-com/segmentstream-com.github.io/_docs/integrations/google-bigquery.md

 ### <a name="googleCloudProjectID"></a>Google Cloud project ID
 Enter the Google Big Query project ID in the `Google Cloud project ID` field.

+>Please note that BigQuery project billing must be set up in order to load data using the SegmentStream Data Import features.
+Free BQ projects (including Sandbox) don't support some services which are required for SegmentStream Data Import.

 The easiest way to find the project ID is on the [google cloud console main page](https://console.cloud.google.com/):
 1. Enter the console and select the required project from the drop-down list.
 2. Copy the Project ID from the corresponding `Project info` widget field